Bob Hope Village Became a New Kind of Home for Me

 Just thirteen days after Melvin’s fifty-sixth birthday, he passed away, leaving Marjorie a widow in their large house in Oklahoma.
 After selling their family home, looking at different housing like real estate in Bixby OK and other cities, and moving to a smaller house in the same area, Marjorie’s health began to deteriorate.

 Nearly ten years after her husband’s passing, multiple tornadoes damaging her property, and friends and family encouraging her to seek help, Marjorie decided it was time to look for a place to retire.
+She’d already used a roth ira calculator to consider her retirement plan options and had everything in place to ready herself for the transition to retired life.

 After reading an article published by the Air Force Afterburner about the Air Force Enlisted Village, Marjorie decided to schedule an interview.
 “I met with Opal late in the summer of 1998 and was told that they could have a place ready for me in six months,” she said.
 “About a week after returning to Oklahoma, I received a call telling me they had a spot open for me.
 I couldn’t believe it.
 I wasn’t expecting to move so soon, but I was grateful they could accommodate me so quickly.”